drmonkeysee/ecs-scheduler/README.md

 2. Create the primary scheduler queue
 3. Add the dead letter queue to the scheduler queue
 4. Make sure the queue name is correct in the corresponding config file

+See [this link](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/SQSDeadLetterQueue.html) for more info on creating dead letter queues.

 ### Application Configuration